aoelvp94/starter-airflow/README.md

 #### Superset
-1. Start a Superset service on Restack.
+1. Attach a Superset app to your stack.
-2. Follow the steps in the [official documentation](https://superset.apache.org/docs/databases/bigquery/#connecting-to-bigquery) to connect to BQ.
+2. Put the `Dockerfile` of your repo to build the codebase.
+3. Let's create the connection to BQ so go to Settings -> Database Connections -> +DATABASE -> Choose BigQuery and upload your SA account.
-3. Create a chart by selecting a dataset to query data on BigQuery.
+4. Go to `Datasets` to create a dataset by selecting a table to query data on BigQuery.
+5. Once dataset created, go to `Charts` to create a chart on the dataset.